#10: Sunset Beach

-But in 2006 the park board decided that Pandora was going to become A Good Park, and set about accomplishing that in a series of stages — a new playground, picnic area and plans in 2006, a community garden a few years after that, then a spay park in 2016, then an off-leash dog area and basketball court in 2018 and 2019.
+But in 2006 the park board decided that Pandora was going to become A Good Park, and set about accomplishing that in a series of stages — a new playground and picnic area was set up that year, followed by a community garden a few years after that, then a spray park in 2016, then an off-leash dog area and basketball court in 2018 and 2019.

 In other words, the park board listened to people, removed underused and inefficient green space, and added simple attractions people seem to use the most.

 Well guess what?
 It works.
 The park is now packed.
 And Pandora is now the model of what an inland community park should be.

 Nothing about the park is absolutely amazing or over the top — there are spray parks in Vancouver where the water goes higher, and more elaborate gardens and off-leash dog parks in other parts of the city.